 Many endodontic procedures are performed to relieve the pain of toothaches caused by pulp inflammation or infection.
 With modern techniques and anesthetics, most patients report that they are comfortable during the procedure.

 For the first few days after treatment, your tooth may feel sensitive, especially if there was pain or infection before the procedure.
 This discomfort can be relieved with over-the-counter or prescription medications.
-Follow your endodontist’s instructions carefully.
+Follow your clinician’s instructions carefully.

 Your tooth may continue to feel slightly different from your other teeth for some time after your endodontic treatment is completed.
-However, if you have severe pain or pressure or pain that lasts more than a few days, call your endodontist.
+However, if you have severe pain or pressure or pain that lasts more than a few days, call your dentist.

 Endodontic treatment can often be performed in one or two visits and involves the following steps:

-2. The endodontist makes an opening in the crown of the tooth.
+2. The clinician makes an opening in the crown of the tooth.
 Very small instruments are used to clean the pulp from the pulp chamber and root canals and to shape the space for filling.

-3. After the space is cleaned and shaped, the endodontist fills the root canals with a biocompatible material, usually a rubber-like material called “gutta-percha.”
+3. After the space is cleaned and shaped, the clinician fills the root canals with a biocompatible material, usually a rubber-like material called “gutta-percha.”
 The gutta-percha is placed with an adhesive cement to ensure complete sealing of the root canals.
 In most cases, a temporary filling is placed to close the opening.
 The temporary filling will be removed by your dentist before the tooth is restored.

 How much will the procedure cost?